John Baca | Sharon DeMeyer | Josh Olivera | Lauren Ruth + Jason Clower

 Lauren Ruth + Jason Clower

-Ruth is a sculptor and performance artist whose solo work anthropomorphizes insentient objects to alert her audience to technological surveillance.
-As a camoufleur, she reverses the procedure, disguising individual human forms within the fertile chaos of their backgrounds.
-Clower is a researcher and writer on Chinese Buddhist philosophy and studies and creates camouflage as a Tiantai Buddhist contemplative practice.
+Ruth is a sculptor and performance artist whose solo work anthropomorphizes insentient objects to reestablish meanings.
+Clower is a researcher and writer on Chinese Buddhist philosophy.

 Sheri Simons + Judith Leinen

 Title: Porous Minded

 Price: For each piece determined by following an "algo-rhythm" (a sort of pricing game), copies of which are available in the gallery.